 HFCI’s stewardship and initiatives over the last 30 years include:

-- Renovation of the City’s Historic Properties, including Old Town Hall, Ratcliffe-Allison-Pozer House, Blenheim Civil War Museum and Visitor Center, and Grandma’s Cottage;
+- Renovation of the City’s Historic Properties, including Old Town Hall; Ratcliffe-Allison-Pozer House,; Historic Blenheim and the Civil War Interpretative Center; Fairfax Museum and Visitor Center; and Grandma’s Cottage;

 - Opened and run the Museum and Visitor Center;